-There is a strong link between environmental justice, climate change, and active transportation key consideration during plan implementation.
+By reducing carbon emissions, active transportation and transit are critical in the fight against climate change.
+Designing safe and resilient transportation systems for the most vulnerable users should be a key consideration during plan implementation.
 The City of Rochester has completed a climate action plan, and Monroe County and the Town of Brighton have climate action plans underway, at the time of this writing.
 Climate-related funding sources, such as the New York State Climate Smart Communities grants, can be used to fund active transportation projects.